21160 Box Springs Road, Suite 102

 Riverside County Farm Bureau Voting Members

-2023 - 2024 Nominating Committee
+2024 - 2025 Nominating Committee

 Dan Hollingsworth, Chairman

-Andy Domenigoni and Richard Schmid
+Andy Domenigoni and Linden Anderson

-In accordance with the bylaws of Riverside County Farm Bureau, election of officers and directors were held in a meeting of voting members at 4:00 pm on November 5, 2023, during the Annual Meeting.
-The Nominating Committee recommended the above Board of Directors for election for the 2023 - 2024 Membership year.
+In accordance with the bylaws of Riverside County Farm Bureau, election of officers and directors were held in a meeting of voting members at 5:00 pm on November 10, 2024, during the Annual Meeting.
+The Nominating Committee recommended the above Board of Directors for election for the 2024 - 2025 Membership year.